nicolasnkGH/media-download/README.md

 - **qBittorrent (ThrowTorrent)**:
   - Web UI access through port `8090` for managing torrents.
   - Runs behind the VPN network for secure downloading.

+- **qBittorrent (keepTorrent) - Optional**:
+  - Web UI access through port `8085` for managing torrents.
+  - Runs behind the VPN network for secure downloading.
+  - Utilized to keep torrents for seeding quota purposes if needed.

 - **Overseerr**:
   - A media request system for managing media requests and interacting with Radarr and Sonarr.